 2. Silas Marner by George Eliot

 Published in 1861, Silas Marner was written by Mary Ann Evans using her pen name George Eliot.
 She is also the author of the much longer novels Middlemarch and Daniel Deronda.
-I’m so glad I saw this book recommended in the Tea and Ink Society Facebook group because it’s become one of my absolute favorites.
+I’m so glad I saw this book recommended by Tea and Ink Society members because it’s become one of my absolute favorites.

 Silas Marner’s early life is spent in a strict and insular religious community, which he is forced to leave when betrayed by a friend and falsely accused of a crime.
 He is a very skillful weaver, and loses himself to work and reminiscence, keeping his new community at arms length.
 This community, also devoutly religious in its own way, regards him with suspicion until chance/providence intervenes to reawaken Marner to the outside world and forever change the lives of everyone around him.